From Audrey Dawson, Majorette, Class of 1993

 You know my most memorable band moment, is going to be me getting my

-behind kicked by the brass/percussion sections on the Navy Base Parade
+sections on the Navy Base Parade

 (Senior Year).